-- Clearly demonstrate a detailed knowledge of the human skeleton.
+- Students will be able to demonstrate a detailed knowledge of the osteological features of the human skeleton

-- Be able to describe the gross stages of bone development and have an awareness of the gross milestones In skeletal development.
+- Students will be able to describe the stages of ossification, and have an awareness of the gross milestones in skeletal development.

-- Understand and be able to apply anthropological techniques for the identification of unknown skeletal remains.
+- Students will be able to understand and apply anthropological techniques for the identification of unknown skeletal remains

-- Critically evaluate and appraise literature sources, using forensic anthropology resources as an exemplar, with an emphasis on experimental design and result reporting.
+- Students will learn to critically evaluate and appraise literature sources, with an emphasis on experimental design and results reporting.